 Action changes things.

-The high price of prescriptions at the pharmacy counter isn’t the only drug cost problem in the U.S. A new study finds that illness and death resulting from the wrong prescription, the wrong dose, skipped doses or new medication-related issues—what the authors call “non-optimized medication therapy”—cost an estimated $528 billion a year.
+The high price of prescriptions at the pharmacy counter isn’t the only drug cost problem in the U.S. Illness and death resulting from the wrong prescription, the wrong dose, skipped doses or new medication-related issues—what the authors call “non-optimized medication therapy”—cost an estimated $528 billion a year.
 That represents 16 percent of total U.S. health care expenditures, according to research published March 26, 2018 in the Annals of Pharmacotherapy and coauthored by Terry McInnis, MD, co-founder of the Get the Medications Right Institute.
+The recommended solution is comprehensive medication management, described and explored in this resource guide developed by the Medication Management Task Force of the Patient-Centered Primary Care Collaborative.

 - We are on the cusp of a new era of specialty medications and gene therapies that will transform care, calling for appropriate use of companion and complementary diagnostics for medications.